avo-hq/docs.avohq.io/docs/2.0/actions.md

       model.update active: true
     end

-    # Optionally you may send a notification with the message to that user.
+    # Optionally, you may send a notification with the message to that user.
     UserMailer.with(user: model).toggle_active(fields[:message]).deliver_later
   end